-In an effort to minimize the number of times parents are asked to help fund the many good causes at Roycemore, we remind all parents and students that all solicitations must be cleared by the Director of Development.
+In an effort to minimize the number of times parents are asked to help fund the many good causes at Roycemore, all solicitations must be cleared by the Advancement Office.
 This includes any fundraising events including sale of spirit wear, baked goods or other typical activities in a school environment.
-Parents who receive a solicitation from individuals who are not in an official volunteer role are encouraged to notify the appropriate Division Head, Head of School and/or the Director of Development.
+Parents who receive a solicitation from individuals who are not in an official volunteer role are encouraged to notify the appropriate Division Head, Head of School and/or the Director of Community Engagement.